Case Study

 Traces the revenue lifecycle from invoice to bank receipt.
 Waterfall, retailer comparison, time-to-cash.

-cash.lailarallc.com →What you get
+retailer-scorecard.lailarallc.com →What you get

 A complete channel-level P&L and capital-allocation analysis: which channels actually earn after all costs, where the revenue-to-cash leakage concentrates, and whether your capital is flowing to the right shelf.
 Deliverables your CFO can work from, not a slide deck.